 Calculating The Impact of Wrongly Blocked Orders

-It is often the case that some transactions are rejected or filtered out before even reaching your fraud team.
+It is often the case that some transactions are rejected or filtered out before even reaching the fraud team.
 For instance, many merchants deploy systems that block orders from “risky” geographic locations, because they feel accepting orders from these locations is not worth the risk.
 The decision to reject all orders placed from certain countries is sometimes based on bad experience – after a significant sum is lost to chargebacks, for example.
-In other cases, merchants base their decision to block orders from certain locations on stats published by fraud prevention companies (see this list of most fraudulent countries) or on advice provided by eCommerce platforms (see this example).
+But Riskified research has found that even orders from the riskiest countries are still mostly safe, and simply blocking these orders is sure to leave money on the table.

-3D Secure is yet another service that can lead merchants to inadvertently reject orders from legitimate customers.
+3-D Secure is yet another service that can lead merchants to inadvertently reject orders from legitimate customers.
 While this payer authentication service doesn’t block orders per se, it adds additional verification steps to the checkout process, impacting not only customer experience but also sales conversion rates.
-A recent report by payments services company Adyen, analyzed the effect of 3D Secure in 18 global markets in 2014.
-The report showed that while in select countries 3D Secure positively impacted sales, the service has a sizeable negative impact on the conversion rate in most markets, including the US, Canada, Brazil, and China.
 In other words, utilizing 3D Secure effectively results in a high drop-off rate, preventing many legitimate orders from even making it through to the risk management team.
+An update to this process – 3-D Secure 2.0 – is currently being rolled out, but even this solution relies on friction heavy measures that require shoppers to verify their identities using cell phones and tokens.

 Secondly, it is not necessarily accurate to use the same customer LTV for blocked orders.
-Riskified’s data shows that the average cross-border (international) order is worth 3.5 times more than domestic orders.
-If you are rejecting international orders or orders placed with cards that don’t support AVS (almost anywhere outside the US and Britain), you are likely turning away some very high value customers.
+Riskified’s data shows that cross-border orders are actually worth far more than those placed domestically: for instance orders placed with cards issued in Latin America or the Middle East in the US are worth 41% more than those placed with domestic US cards.
+If you are rejecting international orders or orders placed with cards that don’t support AVS (anywhere outside the US, UK and Canada), you are likely turning away some very high value customers.

 Lastly, calculating the true rate of falsely blocked orders is very hard.
 The insult rate, or number of customers who contact you complaining over a rejected order, is much smaller than the actual amount of good customers you’re turning away.